Financial Planning Newsletter for Returning Undergraduate Students

 - Maine – May 1, 2013

 - Pennsylvania – May 1, 2013

 You do not need to have your taxes filed in order to complete the FAFSA the first time.
-BUT if not, you need to go back into the FAFSA once your taxes or your parents taxes are completed and use the Data Retrieval Tool to pull the accurate information into your FAFSA.
+BUT you do need to go back into the FAFSA once your taxes or your parents taxes are completed and use the Data Retrieval Tool to pull the accurate information into your FAFSA.
 See the section on Verification for more information.

 Remember for most students parent income information AND a parent electronic signature is required to complete the FAFSA.
-You and your parent must both have a PIN to sign the FAFSA electronically.
+You and your parent BOTH must have a PIN to sign the FAFSA electronically.
 If you need to get a PIN, you can do so at www.pin.ed.gov.